rovin201/Geotag--Advanced-Security-Device-with-GPS-Tracking/README.md

 # Applications

-The applications of the Geotag include:
+The applications of Geotag include:

 1. Personal Safety and Security: The IoE safety device can be used by individuals, especially women and children, to enhance their personal safety and security.
 It serves as a beacon of empowerment, providing a tangible sense of security and allowing users to send distress signals in critical situations.